Architect, State of California - License No. C25538

 With NMA Since

 Hands-down, my children are my biggest source of consistent, daily inspiration.
 Being their mom has been the ultimate job and I feel fortunate my family has afforded me the ability to find the infamous "balance" to continue to pursue my own professional interests and aspirations.
 I'm sure in the chaos I've also honed my time management and multi-tasking skills, too.
 As I attempt to teach my children about life, they continually teach me what life is all about in return.
 I am also inspired by the beauty and power of nature and the environment around us.
 At a very young age I gained an appreciation and respect for Mother Nature with exposure to some very harsh seasons.
-I have found that this respect has woven it's way into my work and life and I feel so fortunate to live in a city that offers so much in the way of outdoor activities and professional opportunities - along with constant reminders about the volatility and unpredictability that comes along with it.
+I have found that this respect has woven it's way into my work and life and feel so fortunate to live in a city that offers so much in the way of outdoor activities and professional opportunities - along with constant reminders about the volatility and unpredictability that comes along with it.

 Without a doubt the best advice I received at the end of my college career was to settle in a place that brought me happiness – the “perfect job” would follow.
 At age 22, just a couple of months after college graduation, I purchased my first car - a blue '88 Chevy S-10 pick-up truck with a faded camper shell.
 After taking a week to learn to drive a stick shift and with all of my belongings in the back end, I set out on a solo cross-country journey, destination...
 Santa Barbara.
-Armed with my college degree, a stack of resumés, and a roll of quarters given to me by my grandmother so I would call home, I set off on what would be, and begin, the biggest adventure of my lifetime.
+Armed with a college degree, a stack of resumés, and a roll of quarters given to me by my grandmother so I would call home, I set off on what would be, and begin, the biggest adventure of my lifetime.
 It was my first opportunity to travel across the US, visiting friends and family along the way.
 It was also the first time I experienced true, unadulterated independence.
 That road trip has led to so much fulfillment and joy in my life.
 The adventure continues, as do the memories.